go-0100-it/frontend-nanodegree-mobile-portfolio-master/README.md

 * [minified css](https://github.com/go-0100-it/frontend-nanodegree-mobile-portfolio-master/commit/60b3f8b28c99db25f823cca20793b0a4ee905877) to reduce file size.

 * moved small screen media css from style.css to a new file `small-screen.css` and [added media max-width attribute to link tag](https://github.com/go-0100-it/frontend-nanodegree-mobile-portfolio-master/commit/22090fe4bd832fe426d81d33262230208528ef24) so browser only loads this if screen width is less than 481px, this improves above the fold load.

+* downloaded and added `project-2048.jpg`, `project-mobile.jpg`, and `project-webperf.jpg` locally so I could optimize them.

+* optimized images to drasticly reduce file size, I used the supplied images optimized by the pagespeed insights page.

 * [removed the list item img tags](https://github.com/go-0100-it/frontend-nanodegree-mobile-portfolio-master/commit/25961ba23b95a10309cb00c7a60acfed768db222) and replaced them with divs with ids for reference.&nbsp; Added corresponding css attributes for background images to inlined css.&nbsp; This improves the above the fold load.